Blog

 How long does SIL registration take?

 From starting preparation to receiving your Certificate of Registration, allow a minimum of 6 to 12 months.
-This includes policy development and systems implementation (8 to 12 weeks minimum), application and auditor engagement (2 to 4 weeks), the audit process (4 to 8 weeks), and the Commission's determination period.
-If non-conformities are identified, add additional time for remediation.
+The process covers application, self-assessment, audit preparation, a two-stage certification audit, and the Commission's determination period — each with its own timeline, and any delay pushes everything back.
 Providers starting preparation in April 2026 should not assume they will complete registration before late 2026 at the earliest.

 What type of audit do SIL providers need?